 All CapMan’s subsidiaries and associated companies are listed in the Notes to the Accounts in the Financial Statements section of the company’s Annual Report.

 The Group's key investments strategies are Buyout, Real Estate, Russia and Credit.
 CapMan also classifies Norvestia as a key investment strategy, which invests in listed shares both directly and indirectly, credit instruments, private equity and other funds and makes minority investments in unlisted companies.
-CapMan has furthermore two other investment areas (Technology and Life Science), which do not make new investments.
-The Group has also three service teams: (1) Scala Fund Advisory, (2) Fund management, including Back Office and Legal, and (3) CapMan Purchasing Scheme.
-In addition, the Group has Finance, IT, Communications and Human Resources functions.
+CapMan Technology no longer makes new investments and focuses on the management of its existing portfolio.
+The Group further has three service teams: (1) Scala Fund Advisory, which offers advisory services to private equity fund managers, (2) CapMan Purchasing Scheme (CaPS), which offers purchasing and procurement services to growth companies, and (3) a fund management and back office service team.
+In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and Human Resources functions.

 2. Who are CapMan’s investors?

 CapMan’s fund investors are professional investors, including over 120 Nordic and international institutional investors (e.g. pension funds and insurance companies).

 3. What is CapMan’s investment approach?

 Each investment team and fund has its own clearly defined investment strategy.
 We aim to increase the value of the businesses and real estate that we invest in.
 We achieve this by selecting the targets carefully and setting clear objectives for our value creation work and actively creating value in each stage of the investment process.
 A successful investment calls for input from a motivated and experienced team that is familiar with various industries and situations.
 We seek to employ the best professionals both to CapMan and our portfolio companies.
 CapMan invests broadly in private equity from its own balance sheet.